 Twenty-five years later, my husband (ex RAF) and I and our two daughters moved into Radley post office and I spent 25 happy years in the village.

-This article in the Souvenir Programme was an excerpt from the book, The Story of the First Berkshire (Abingdon) Battalion Home Guard by Ourselves, published in 1945.
+This article in the Souvenir Programme was an excerpt from the book, The Story of the First Berkshire (Abingdon) Battalion Home Guard by Ourselves, first published in 1945 [it’s still available in paperback].
 The author is unknown but was probably one of the masters from Eastbourne College, which was evacuated to Radley College from the south coast.
-It is probably not a coincidence that its headmaster, John Nugee, had been Sub-Warden at Radley College vefore his appointment in Easter 1938.
+It is probably not a coincidence that its headmaster, John Nugee, had been Sub-Warden at Radley College before his appointment in Easter 1938.